 After a morning spent wandering the Vatican museums and Sistene Chapel, I was ready for lunch.
+And that lunch would have to continue my search for Rome’s best gluten free pizza.

 My number one tip for Rome is to buy your tickets for the Vatican museums and Sistene Chapel in advance.
 You can buy them online here.
 I’m so glad I did – the line was 3 HOURS long.
 Whereas the queue for the reserved tickets line contained….er…no-one.
 We strolled straight in.
 Result!